Georges-Eugène Haussmann: Financing the reconstruction of Paris

 In December 1854, with no time to lose before the opening of the exposition, the Pereire brothers created a new company to construct the street and the hotel.
-They sold 240,000 shares for one hundred francs each, with 106,665 shares purchased by Credit Mobilier, 42,220 by the Pereire brothers, and the rest to private investors.
-At Napoleon's request, new laws had been passed in 1850 and 1851 making it easier for the city to expropriate private land for public purposes.
-They also allowed the city to expropriate, in the public interest, not only land for new streets, but all of the building sites on both sides of the new streets, an asset of enormous value.
-The government expropriated the land, with buildings, that it needed to build the new street and hotel; the owners were paid a price set by an arbitration board.
-The government then in turn sold the land and buildings to the company established by the Pereire brothers, which tore down the old buildings, constructed a new street, sidewalks and a new square, the Place du Palais Royale; built new buildings along the new street, and sold them or rented them to new owners.
+They sold 240,000 shares for one hundred francs each, with 106,665 shares purchased by Crédit Mobilier, 42,220 by the Pereire brothers, and the rest to private investors.
+In 1850 and 1851, at Napoleon's request, new laws were passed making it easier for Paris to expropriate private land for public purposes.
+They allowed the city to expropriate, in the public interest, land for new streets, and all of the building sites on both sides of the new streets, an asset of enormous value.

+The government expropriated the land, with buildings, that it needed to build the new street and hotel.
+The owners were paid a price set by an arbitration board.
+The government then sold the land and buildings to the company established by the Pereire brothers, which tore down the old buildings and constructed a new street, sidewalks and a new square, the Place du Palais-Royal.
+They built new buildings along the new street, and sold them or rented them to new owners.

 They constructed the Hotel du Louvre, one of the largest buildings in the city and one of the first modern luxury hotels in Paris.
 The company also built rows of luxury shops under a covered arcade along the Rue de Rivoli and around the hotel, which they rented to shopkeepers.
 Construction began immediately.
 Three thousand workers laboured both day and night for two years to complete the street and hotel, which were finished in time for the Exposition.

-This was the basic method adopted by Haussmann to finance the reconstruction of Paris; the government expropriated the old buildings, compensated the owners, and private companies built the new streets and buildings, following the standards set by Haussmann.
-The private companies were often paid for the construction work they did with city land, which they could then develop and sell.
+This was the basic method adopted by Haussmann to finance the reconstruction of Paris.
+The government expropriated the old buildings and compensated the owners, and private companies built the new streets and buildings, following the standards set by Haussmann.
+The private companies were often paid for the construction work they did, with city land, which they could then develop and sell.

-In 1854 the Parliament approved another loan of sixty million francs, but Haussmann needed far more for his future projects.
+In 1854, the Parliament approved another loan of sixty million francs, but Haussmann needed far more for his future projects.
 On 14 November 1858, Napoleon and Haussmann created the Caisse des travaux de la Ville, specifically to finance the reconstruction projects.
 It borrowed money at a higher rate of interest than regular city bonds, and used the money to pay private companies, such as that of Pereire brothers, to rebuild the city.
 "It was a great relief for the city's finances," Haussmann wrote later in his Memoirs "which allowed the city to carry out several grand operations at the same time, with rapid execution, in short more economically."
-It also functioned entirely independently of the parliament, which greatly irritated the members of parliament.
+It functioned entirely independently of the parliament, which greatly irritated the members of parliament.